And they were selling their possessions and belongings and distributing the proceeds to all, as any had need. -Acts 2:42

 So this weekend we’re going to launch what we hope is a very student-friendly, modern day take on Acts 2:42.
 While students can still literally tithe and/or give an offering in an envelope, we’re also going to let them bring in items to sell.
 Here’s the idea:

 Want to participate in the offering but don’t have money?
 Here’s how: donate something of our own to the giving campaign.
 First get your parent’s permission, then bring in any item worth $50 or more and give it away at the eBay offering table.
-We’ll take each of the items and put them on eBay and find new owners for your stuff with all of the proceeds going directly to the campaign.Graduation SALE: Discounted prices on Jesus-centered graduation gift sets until May 1.
-Plus, FREE standard shipping.
+We’ll take each of the items and put them on eBay and find new owners for your stuff with all of the proceeds going directly to the campaign.Graduation SPECIAL: FREE Shipping on Jesus-centered graduation gift sets until June 30.
 Prepare them for what's next!

 The opportunity to give will run for just 2 weeks, Nov 6/7 and 13/14 and students from the Oh Snaps! photography ministry will take pictures of the items as they come in and another student leader will help write up the product description.
 The whole process will be done by students and overseen by an adult, with 100% of the proceeds go to the 2020: The Future is Now offering.

 When I announce it this weekend, I’m going to give away 2 things myself to the campaign: one that is easy to give away, and one that is more of a sacrifice.
 I’m going to give away my copy of Avatar: the Video Game for the Xbox 360.
 Easy, the game is average at best and I’ve already beat it.
 But I’m also going to give something away as a sacrifice, one that I’ll feel a little more: my brand new copy of Halo: Reach.
 I want to make sure students hear that we don’t just give out of abundance, but we give out of sacrifice as well.
 Why am I doing this again?
 Hahahha …